Vocabulary word Demonstrator - Practice with online flashcards, spelling bees and vocabulary quizzes

 The noun 'demonstrator' has a straightforward etymology that relates to its meaning.
 It is derived from the verb 'demonstrate,' which in turn comes from the Latin word 'demonstrare.'
 In Latin, 'de' means 'completely' or 'thoroughly,' and 'monstrare' means 'to show' or 'to point out.'
 Therefore, the etymology of 'demonstrator' conveys the idea of someone who participates in public displays or protests to thoroughly show or express their views, opinions, or demands regarding a particular issue.
 The word 'demonstrator' has maintained its direct connection to the action of demonstrating or displaying beliefs or opinions in a public setting, reflecting its Latin origins where 'demonstrare' signified the act of pointing out or making something clear for all to see.

-Quiz: Find the meaning of demonstrator
+Find the correct meaning of the noun demonstrator:

 Try Again!